saintmalik/blog.saintmalik.me/blog/2023-02-06-setting-resource-limits-requests-kube.md

 so here is how it works, you can specify the number of users you estimate for your app and the number of users sending requests/seconds.

-meaning you are imitating the app usage in production mode, hence you can see how many resources are being consumed by your app.
+meaning you are imitating the app usage in production mode, so you can see how many resources are being consumed by your app.

 Running ```kubectl top pods``` would return the metrics of the pods based on their CPU and memory consumption.